Exploring Different Hardscaping Materials for Your Outdoor Space

 Similar in color and texture to natural wood, wood composite provides an eco-friendly alternative that consists of recycled plastic and wood fiber.
 Nonetheless, this material proves to be durable, easy to maintain, and of course, visually appealing.
 Wood composite is primarily used for decking, but more often, you’ll also see fences that are created from this material probably due to the fact that it is mold resistant and repels insects.

-Another popular hardscaping material that serves many purposes is loose rock and pebbles.
+Another popular hardscape material that serves many purposes is loose rock and pebbles.
 Like flagstone and natural stone, you’ll find loose rock that comes in a broad array of earth tones which makes it a versatile addition to your landscaping.
 Some ideas for including loose rock and pebbles include pathways, borders, and rock beds for small ponds or fountains.
 Additionally, some gardeners fill shallow planters with pebbles to provide a colorful alternative to plants.

 Pa